redwoodjs/redwoodjs-com-archive/docs/logger.md

  *
  * RedwoodLoggerOptions have
  * @param {options} LoggerOptions - defines how to log, such as pretty printing, redaction, and format
- * @param {string | DestinationStream} destination - defines where to log, such as a transport stream or file
+ * @param {array} targets - defines where to log, such as a transport stream or file
  * @param {boolean} showConfig - whether to display logger configuration on initialization */ export const logger = createLogger({ options: { level: 'info' } })